top of page

 The fire gods seemed hell-bent on wiping the Henry store off the map, but luckily their home escaped a similar fate.

 The Henry house was one of several fronting the waterfront near the north end of the community.
-I don’t know if they built it or bought it.
+Reportedly it was built by Kaslo’s Robert F. Green about 1890 and sold to the Henrys in 1895.

 In 1911, the A.D.
 Wheeler home caught fire and threatened to spread to the others.
 Neighbours, including Dr. Henry, Thomas Lendrum, and L.B.
 Luther fought the fire with garden hoses and buckets.
 The Wheeler home was destroyed, along with a private bath house that used water from the hot springs, but the other homes were saved.
 The Wheelers rebuilt.